 Columbia Men’s Newton is the perfect boot for beginner hikers.
 To this end, if you’re new to hiking, and pondering which footwear to pick, this is the ideal choice.
 It’s a moderate learner boot that accompanies incredible highlights for outdoor exercises.
 It’s produced using a material that incorporates Polyurethane leather coated, work material.
 The leather is solid guaranteeing that with this hiking boot you can go for mountaineering as much as you wish.

-The Newton Ridge Plus II is waterproof enables you to go hiking in territories that are dry and wet.
+These Columbia boots are waterproof enables you to go hiking in territories that are dry and wet.
 It has a feature that offers a waterproof-crease rigid structure equipped for keeping water away from your shoe which can make it wear so quickly.
 It’s breathable to keep away sweat on a sunny day.

 The Columbia Newton Plus II is the perfect boot for hiking both outdoor and indoor.
 It has a shank under the curve that guarantees the most extreme soundness and courage when walking.
 If you are navigating a sloppy terrain, stress no more.
 This boot is intended to evacuate mud since it has the Omni grip outsole.